oelin/mlp-language-model/README.md

 # MLP Language Model

-An 2M parameter neural language model trained on the TinyStories corpus.
+A 2M parameter neural language model trained on the TinyStories corpus.

 ## Completions